 He is the father of two children, daughter Allie and son Scott.

+Springfield, Mass.
 President & CEO, American Hockey League

 In 2001, David led the complex enterprise of bringing the AHL into nine new cities, setting the stage for the largest expansion effort in league history.
 Andrews was also instrumental in the revitalization of the AHL All-Star Classic, re-introduced in 1995 after a 35-year hiatus.
 As a result of David’s direction and leadership, the AHL now boasts an impressive list of corporate partners who have used the growing AHL as an effective tool for marketing their products and services.

 A native of Nova Scotia, David assumed his duties as AHL president in July 1994.
-He came to the league office with a firsthand knowledge of the AHL, having served as the Edmonton Oilers’ director of AHL operations for seven years, building the Cape Breton Oilers franchise into one of the most successful AHL clubs both on and off the ice, winning a Calder Cup in 1993.
+He came to the league office with a firsthand knowledge of the AHL, having served as the Edmonton Oilers’ director of AHL operations for seven years and building the Cape Breton Oilers franchise into one of the most successful AHL clubs both on and off the ice, winning a Calder Cup in 1993.
 David was awarded the 1990 James C. Hendy Award as the AHL’s outstanding executive.

 David’s hockey background includes serving as head coach and director of hockey operations for the Victoria Cougars of the Western Hockey League from 1982-84.
 He also served as head coach of Canada’s National Men’s Under-18 Team in 1982, and as an assistant coach at the Men’s Olympic Team training camp in 1985.
 David served 10 years on the Canadian Amateur Hockey Association’s Development Council and was chairman of the coaching committee for CAHA during that time.
 For his contributions to hockey in the province of British Columbia, he was honoured in 2005 as an inductee into the B.C.
 Hockey Hall of Fame, and was inducted into the Nova Scotia Sport Hall of Fame in 2006.
-In 2010, Dave was one of four recipients of the Lester Patrick Award, presented by the National Hockey League for outstanding service to hockey in the United States.
+In 2010, David was one of four recipients of the Lester Patrick Award, presented by the National Hockey League for outstanding service to hockey in the United States.

-During his playing days as a goaltender, Andrews was a conference all-star and MVP at both Dalhousie University and the University of British Columbia.
+During his playing days as a goaltender, David was a conference all-star and MVP at both Dalhousie University and the University of British Columbia.
 He played four years professionally for RAAK in the Dutch first division.

-Dave and his wife, Marleen, reside in Wilbraham, Mass.
+David and his wife, Marleen, reside in Wilbraham, Mass.
 They have three children, Chrissy, Brad and Jeff.

 Bill Ackerman was born in Saskatchewan, graduated from SIAST-Palliser College and is a Certified Management Accountant and a Certified Purchasing Manager.
 Bill joined Nova Chemicals in 1977 and progressed to senior levels of the company, in both finance and purchasing roles.
 During his career with Nova, Bill lived in Edmonton, Calgary and Pittsburgh.
 After leaving Nova in 2003, he was the chief financial officer for a startup bottled water company, leaving in 2005 to establish the procurement function for Plains Marketing Canada in Calgary.